 - a.
-Room adjacencies between units should be of like functions, as incompatible unit adjacencies, such as laundry rooms or office spaces next to bedrooms, can cause problems including loss of privacy, noise and leakage problems, and conflicts created between neighbors.
-Should an incompatible unit adjacency exist, the project shall provide a minimum Sound Transmission Class ("STC") rating of 53 (with 55 STC being a higher standard) and/or continuous acoustical caulk. - b.
-Laundry rooms shall have a floor assembly with proprietary sound mat to achieve a minimum 57 Impact Isolation Class ("IIC") at this condition.
+Room adjacencies between units should be of like functions, as incompatible unit adjacencies, such as kitchens or bathrooms next to bedrooms, can cause problems including loss of privacy, noise and leakage problems, and conflicts created between neighbors.
+Should an incompatible unit adjacency exist, the project shall provide separation assemblies with a minimum Sound Transmission Class ("STC") rating of 53 and/or continuous acoustical caulk as indicated in wall type details showing the STC rating with details for flanking path mitigation. - b.
+Room adjacencies between units and other program areas, such as decks, laundry rooms, community rooms, offices, trash areas, etc. can also cause problems including loss of privacy and noise leakage and can create issues within the building's community of residents.
+Should an incompatible adjacency of this type exist, the project shall provide separation assemblies with a minimum STC rating of 55 STC as indicated in wall type details showing the STC rating and notes describing elements for flanking path noise mitigation. - c.
+Laundry rooms shall have a floor assembly with proprietary sound mat to achieve a minimum 57 Impact Isolation Class ("IIC") if adjacent to or above units or program areas.